csusbdt/cse2/docs/index.md

-This is a supplemental website for the School of Computer Science and Engineering at CSUSB, where you can find forms, templates, and other docs.
+This is a supplemental website for the School of Computer Science and Engineering at CSUSB where you can find forms, templates, and other docs.

 ## Docs related to programs